Osborw/large-scale/README.md

 ## Development

-Using Flask and flask_restful, this application runs a server that accepts POST and GET requests from other components of the operating system.
+Using aiohttp and Postgresql as a DB, this application runs a server that accepts POST and GET requests from other components of the operating system.

 ## Deployment